mcibique/vue-testing-examples/README.md

 The example above has the following issues:

-* Every time an ID or CSS class change, you have to update the page object.
+* Every time an ID or CSS class changes, you have to update the page object.
-* If you want to remove ID from the username, you have to check whether it is used in tests or not.
+* If you want to remove the ID from the username, you have to check whether it is used in tests or not.
 * If you want to remove a CSS class, you have to check whether it is used in tests or not.
-If it's used in the test, you have to keep class assigned to the element but the class will no longer exist in CSS file.
-This causes many confusions.
+If it's used in the test, you have to keep the class assigned to the element but the class will no longer exist in your CSS file.
+This can cause lots of confusion.
 * Every time a new object is added to the form, it breaks the XPath for the submit button.
-Because of it, using XPath instead of CSS selector is always considered a bad idea.
+Because of this, using XPath instead of a CSS selector is always considered a bad idea.

-None of these is giving you the confidence to do minor/major refactoring of your CSS or HTML because you might break the tests.
-To remove this coupling, you can give a unique identifier for your element through `data-` attributes introduces in [HTML5](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) or you can use your own attribute.
+None of these are giving you the confidence to do minor/major refactoring of your CSS or HTML because you might break the tests.
+To remove this coupling, you can give a unique identifier for your element through `data-` attributes (introduced in [HTML5](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes)) or you can use your own attribute.
 You can choose a name of the attribute such as `data-test-id`, `data-qa` or simply `tid` if you prefer short names.
 The page object will look like then:

 ```js
 class LoginPage {